+1) Spend more time around people with similar interests.
 You can’t make friends sitting at home watching TV.
-Sooner or later, you have to move out into unchartered watersthe real world where things can sometimes be unpredictable and uncomfortable.
+Sooner or later, you have to move out into unchartered waters…the real world where things can sometimes be unpredictable and uncomfortable.
 The best way to work through this is to stare down your fears and take the plunge.
 It may not be a great experience the first time, but if you keep at it, you will attract people to yourself.

 Shana said, Having a goal you share with other people, even strangers, will draw you together.
 I went on a missions trip with people from my church and we all became really great friends.
-Shana is rightshe took her eyes off herself and her own fears, and found new friends who all had a common goal.
+Shana is right.
+She took her eyes off herself and her own fears, and found new friends who all had a common goal.

-You can join all the clubs or teams in the world and you’ll never make friends with anyone if you don’t reach out to others.
+2) Reach out to people – You can join all the clubs or teams in the world and you’ll never make friends with anyone if you don’t reach out to others.
 Remember, everybody needs encouragement and attention, even small words of kindness will make a difference.
-You can talk to people behind the counter at restaurants, in a store, at church, or just about anyplace.
+You can talk to people anywhere…at church, in class, at the gym, at your job or just about anyplace.
 Ask people questions about themselves and take an honest interest in them.
-People are most concerned about themselves, therefore, to reach into their world, in time, will bring you friends.
+People are most concerned about themselves, therefore, reaching into their world with genuine interest will bring you friends.

 Jessie said, People sometimes think you’re crazy for talking to strangers.
 But being nice to other people is a great way to live.
 And it’s a great way to make new friends.

-When you meet someone you find interesting, be courageous enough to ask him or her to meet with you at another time.
+3) Make efforts to get together – When you meet someone you find interesting, be courageous enough to ask him or her to meet with you at another time.
+Make a future plan.
+It’s easy enough to say “We should do this again sometime.”
+But make sure to follow it up with an actual planned date and time.
 It’s a great way to find out if the other person is open to having your friendship.
 Don’t ever try to pressure anyone into getting together with you.
 But be honest and sincere about your desire to get to know them.

-Some people have a lot of acquaintances, but very few friends.
+4) Be a good friend – Some people have a lot of acquaintances, but very few friends.
 What is the difference between friends and acquaintances?
-An acquaintance is someone you might see everyday, and you might even have conversations with her or him.
-But it usually doesn’t go beyond friendly, superficial talk.
+An acquaintance is someone you might see everyday, and you might even have conversations with her or him, but it usually doesn’t go beyond friendly, superficial talk.
 If you’re looking for a good friend, you will have to work harder and go deeper than just saying hi to everybody.
 A good friend is available, reliable, and trustworthy, and also a great listener.

 Wade said, I don’t want any friends who don’t care what goes on with me.
 If someone wants to show me they’re a good friend they will ask me about what I’m thinking and feeling.